DanielAmes/DanielAmes.github.io/_posts/2024-11-14-grainyieldproject.md

 ---
 layout: post
-title: "Global Patterns of Grain Yield vs. Fertilizer Use"
+title: "Project: Global Patterns of Grain Yield vs. Fertilizer Use"
 author: "Daniel Ames"
 categories: journal
 tags: [documentation,sample]
 image: #wheatstock.jpg
 hide_related_posts: true
+toc: true
 ---

 On the scale of a single plant, it is well known that the application of mineral fertilizers improves plant growth but that it is subject to diminishing returns, and beyond a saturation point, a marginal increase in fertilizer will no longer have any effect upon plant growth.